petrinachan/petrinachan.github.io/_posts/2022-11-20-Final-Project-Proposal.md

 5. Press fit parts
 6. Designing around stock parts

+### Context: I have a lot of random candles sitting around and I like birds

 Here is what I hope the final product will look like.
 I envision him sitting on a coffee table, shelf, or window ledge:

 ![proposal](https://user-images.githubusercontent.com/115116582/202976542-49edbd22-fdad-46dd-8816-068ccd84730e.jpg)